I have a huge announcement to share. And it’s one I thought I might never get to make. We’re having a baby!

 My blood glucose levels have been in wonderful control.
 The A1c I had done last week was 5.9.
 I’ll blame the hormones, but I cried when they told me.
 I had a chance to meet with the diabetes education team at my local hospital for a refresher, and I learned a few new things, too, despite having lived with diabetes for more than six years.
 They’re a great resource.

-I'm more glad than ever that I took the time to read and learn as much as possible about living with Migraine and pre-existing diabetes during pregnancy.
+I’m gladder than ever that I took the time to read and learn as much as possible about living with A migraine and pre-existing diabetes during pregnancy.